bxparks/rpn83p/docs/USER_GUIDE.md

 an empty string.
 The presence of the cursor indicates that the Edit Mode is in effect and that the Stack Lift is disabled.

+**Limitations**

+There are many ways that the RPN83P input system could be improved.
+Many of them arise from a design decision that I made to save some time and effort: the cursor only looks at its *past* (the characters to the left of the cursor) not its future (the characters to the right of the cursor).
+For example, when the decimal point `.` button is pressed, the input system does not allow a second decimal point to be insert into a single number component because that would result in an invalid syntax for the number.
+However, if the LEFT arrow key is used to move the cursor to the left of the first decimal point, then the input system will allow a second (and invalid) decimal point to be inserted into the number.

+It may be possible for update the input system to look to the right of the cursor when applying various rules about valid versus invalid characters.
+But without actually implementing the code, it is hard to estimate how much time and effort it would take to make those improvements.

 ### RPN Stack

 The RPN83P tries to implement the traditional 4-level stack used by many HP